Diamond Match Company: Courtney

+Barber

 In 1880, everything was sold to the Barber Match Company of Akron, Ohio, founded by O.C.
 Barber.
 Barber re-named the company after the established trade name of its product, creating the Diamond Match Company.
-Following the Panic of 1893, Barber moved the Diamond Match Company factory in Akron to the adjacent town of his own creation, Barberton in an effort to revive the town's flagging economy.
-He turned the abandoned Akron match factory into a rubber products factory (see Diamond Rubber Company).
+Following the Panic of 1893, Barber moved the Diamond Match Company factory in Akron to the adjacent town of his own creation, Barberton.
+He turned the abandoned Akron match factory into the Diamond Rubber Company factory.

 The Diamond Match Company was the largest manufacturer of matches in the United States in the late nineteenth century.

-It became a part of the Kreuger concern in 1932, when Ivar Kreuger took control of more than 52% of the shares.

-The Diamond Match Company operated plants at Barberton, Ohio; Wilmington, Delaware (now located in the East Brandywine Historic District); Barber, California (later Chico); Springfield, Massachusetts; Oshkosh, Wisconsin; Oswego, New York, and Cloquet, Minnesota.
+The Diamond Match Company operated plants at Barberton, Ohio; Wilmington, Delaware (now located in the East Brandywine Historic District); Barber, California (now a neighborhood in south Chico, California); Springfield, Massachusetts; Oshkosh, Wisconsin; Oswego, New York, and Cloquet, Minnesota.

-Diamond was purchased by Jarden in 2003 after entering bankruptcy in 2001, and has been owned by Newell Brands since Newell Rubbermaid's acquisition of the company in a merger in 2016.
-In 2017, Newell sold Diamond (except the cutlery line) to Royal Oak Enterprises.
-In the twenty-first century, Diamond remains America's leading producer of matches, producing some twelve billion a year.
-It also produces plastic cutlery and other wood products.
+In 1932, Ivar Kreuger took control of more than 52% of the shares.

-California railroads
+Stirling City logging railroads

 The Diamond Match Company built a wood processing mill in 1902 at Stirling City, California.
 A 42 mile standard gauge railroad was built from Stirling City to their manufacturing plant in Chico for operation by Southern Pacific; and Diamond Match Company also built and operated metre-gauge railway branches to bring logs into Stirling City from surrounding forests.
 The company became a pioneering user of treated railroad ties by building a tie-manufacturing plant at Stirling City.
 Later, logging branches were built to standard gauge; and the company was operating three Lima Locomotive Works Shay locomotives and one built by Willamette Iron and Steel Works when the logging branches were abandoned in 1952.

+Chico Electric Railway

 Diamond Match Company also built an electrified tram line to transport employees to and from work.
 The Chico Electric Railway running along 9th Street and Main Street began operations in 1904, and became the northern terminus of the Sacramento Northern Railway in 1906.